wmww/gtk4-layer-shell/README.md

 ```

 ### Meson Options
-* `-Dexamples` (default `false`): If to build the example C apps; gtk-layer-demo is installed if examples are built; The Vala example is never built with the rest of the project
+* `-Dexamples` (default `false`): If to build the example C apps; gtk4-layer-demo is installed if examples are built; The Vala example is never built with the rest of the project
 * `-Ddocs` (default `false`): If to generate the docs
 * `-Dtests` (default `false`): If to build the tests
 * `-Dintrospection` (default: `true`): If to build GObject Introspection data (used for bindings to languages other than C/C++)